TalaoDAO/context/ABF_profile.md

 ### `did:key`for EBSI natural person

-The 'did:key' method used by EBSI is based on a specific ['multicodec'](https://github.com/multiformats/multicodec/blob/master/table.csv#L514).
-A complete description of this method is available [`here`](https://api-pilot.ebsi.eu/docs/libraries/ebsi-did-resolver).
+The 'did:key' method used by EBSI is based on a specific [multicodec](https://github.com/multiformats/multicodec/blob/master/table.csv#L514).
+A complete description of this method is available [here](https://api-pilot.ebsi.eu/docs/libraries/ebsi-did-resolver).

 ### anonymization & multi DID
     To be defined

 ### Legal entities
-Decentralized Identifiers (DIDs), as defined in DID Core, MUST be used as identifiers of the entities.
+Decentralized Identifiers (DIDs), as defined in [DID Core] (https://identity.foundation/jwt-vc-presentation-profile/#term:did-core), MUST be used as identifiers of the entities.
 Implementations MUST support 'did:ebsi', 'did:ala' and 'did:web'  as a mandatory DID method as defined in [did-web](https://w3c-ccg.github.io/did-method-web/),  [did-ala](https://github.com/alastria/alastria-identity/wiki/Alastria-DID-Method-Specification) and [did:ebsi]().

 ## keys
 - NIST keys (rsa, p-256, etc)